By: Byron Mathioudakis

 A red Cupra Born parked in front of a cafe

-Find a 50kW DC charger, and the Born can be recharged to 80 per cent in under 75 minutes, or to 100 per cent in under 13 hours using an optional 7kW Wallbox.
+Find a 50kW DC charger, and the Born can be replenished to 80 per cent in under 75 minutes, or to 100 per cent in under 13 hours using an optional 7kW Wallbox.
 A household plug needs about 40 hours.

 Cupra Born specifications